ghoshsagnik/sentiment-analysis-google-play/README.md

 ## Conclusion
 This project leverages ML, web scraping, and web development to automate review sentiment analysis.
 Future improvements may include scalability enhancements and multilingual support.

+## Important Note
+This project is for research and educational purposes only.
+The sentiment analysis results are based on AI predictions and may not always be 100% accurate.
+Users should interpret the results with caution and not rely solely on them for critical decisions.